 Courses 101-199 are primarily for first-year students and sophomores; courses 200-299 are primarily for juniors and seniors; courses 301-399 are advanced undergraduate classes.

-A normal load is two courses (up to a maximum of 7 credit hours) per session.
-Unless otherwise indicated, classes for all courses meet daily Monday through Friday each term for 90-minutes each.
+A normal workload is a maximum of 7 credit hours (typically 2 classes) per session.
+Unless otherwise indicated, classes for all courses meet daily Monday through Friday each term for 100-minutes each.

 The University reserves the right not to offer courses in the summer session for which there are insufficient registrations; to modify, withdraw, or make substitutions for any course; and to change the instructor for any course indicated in this bulletin.